ziyoung/better-wilcom-docs/wilcom-docs/Applied/sequin_basics/Setting_up_sequin_palettes.md

 Note: Typically the machine operator will use Needle 1 to position the starting point.
 Thus single devices are usually mounted on the last needle.
 In terms of software configuration, it makes no difference.

-5Select predefined or custom sequin shapes from the droplist.
+5. Select predefined or custom sequin shapes from the droplist.

-6Set color and size for each sequin as well as hole size.
+6. Set color and size for each sequin as well as hole size.
 Colors can be defined for front and reverse sides as well as a transparency factor for translucent sequins.

 ![SequinPaletteColor.png](assets/SequinPaletteColor.png)

-7If you are using reversible or ‘flip’ sequins, define the reverse color as well.
+7. If you are using reversible or ‘flip’ sequins, define the reverse color as well.
 Flip sequins are generally used with twin- or multi-sequin machines, but may be used on their own.

 ![SequinPaletteReverseColor.png](assets/SequinPaletteReverseColor.png)

-8If you are using transparent sequins, define a transparency factor from 0 to 90 for each sequin.
+8. If you are using transparent sequins, define a transparency factor from 0 to 90 for each sequin.

 ![TransparentSequins.png](assets/TransparentSequins.png)